Danny-M-10/responsable-resume-grader/README.md

 ## How It Works

-### 1. Job Analysis (AI-Powered)
+### 1. Job Analysis

-The system uses OpenAI GPT-4 Turbo to intelligently analyze the job description and extract:
+The system analyzes the job description to extract:
-- Job title (with context understanding)
 - Required and preferred skills
 - Experience level expectations
 - Technical stack requirements
 - Soft skills
 - Industry context
-- Certifications (including "or equivalent" handling)

 ### 2. Research Phase